 Jimmy Gutierrez: This is my personal hero, Juliet Schor – she’s an economist and sociologist at Boston College.
 Back in 1992 she wrote a book called the Overworked American: The Unexpected Decline of Leisure, and she thinks that it’s time to rethink the way we work.

-Juliet Schor: If you look historically, we’ve had massive automation and mechanization first in agriculture and then industry, manufacturing and through most of the 20th century, or a good part in most places, that was met with shorter hours of work.
+Juliet Schor: If you look historically, we’ve had massive automation and mechanization first in agriculture and then industry, manufacturing and through most of the 20th century,, that was met with shorter hours of work.
 In the U.S. in the last 40-50 years not so much.

 Jimmy Gutierrez: So the length of the work week has declined steadily for decades in most of the developed world, but the U.S. is the clear outlier, here.
 So we’re still working the same number of hours per year as we were in 1980, even though in Japan, Australia, the UK, France and Germany have all seen shorter work weeks.
 And Erika, I’m here to tell you it’s not just because of our bosses.